Skip to content

 Unforgeable Costliness

 Szabo's fundamental insight was that objects requiring significant resources to create, but whose authenticity is easy to verify, can serve as money.
-In the physical world, precious metals like gold have this property—they are scarce and costly to mine, yet their authenticity can be verified.
+In the physical world, precious metals like gold have this property -- they are scarce and costly to mine, yet their authenticity can be verified.
 Bit Gold attempted to create a digital equivalent by making information objects provably costly to produce through computational work.

 The concept addressed a fundamental challenge of digital money: how to create scarcity in an environment where copying information is trivial.
 Szabo proposed that if creating a particular digital token required substantial computational effort, and if that effort could be cryptographically proven, then the token would have inherent value based on its creation cost.
+He described these as "unforgeable costly bits," analogous to mining gold in the physical world.
+Just as gold derives value from the labor and resources required to extract it from the earth, Bit Gold would derive value from the computational resources expended in its creation.

 How Bit Gold Would Work